Morty’s lab-grown catgirl assistant. She’s slowly learning about the human world and her place within it.

 Drawing and coloring Ken in these panels made my gut twist in knots.
 Cancer is a horrible thing, and rendering a visually exaggerated, grotesque version of it had an effect on me.
 Still, I let the drawings take shape hoping that if it was having an impact on me, it would have an impact on everyone else too.
 Don’t mess around with science irresponsibly, kids.

 This page’s title alludes to Zapp Brannigan, the Captain Kirk expy from Futurama.

 It’s rare that I use color for emotional impact.
 I’m not a “color thinker.”
 (See anyone’s comment about UTC’s cartoonish palette.)
 Color theory was my worst subject in art school.
-I count myself lucky I can pick colors that are at least not offensive to the eyes.
+I count myself lucky I can pick colors that are at least not offensive to the eyes half the time.
 Still, I’m at least aware of how effective color can be.
 This moment marks such a massive shift in tone, I thought I would try going for a stylistic color shift to convey it.